HIIT Explained: High Intensity Interval Training – The Complete Overview

-Consider how hard it is for a top bodybuilder to pack on an extra inch to his already bulging biceps, or for a great sprinter to shave an extra tenth of a second from his or her personal best time.
+To make these results even more impressive, you must bear in mind that the study group featured only elite athletes.
+Consider how difficult it is for a top bodybuilder to pack on an extra inch to his or her already bulging biceps, or a sprinter to shave an extra 1/10 second from their personal best time…

-Suddenly, the results of the Tabata study really hit home.
+Suddenly, the results of the Tabata study really hit home!

 Going back a couple of years before the Tabata study, researchers from Canada showed that high intensity bouts of 15-30 seconds interspersed with much longer recovery periods caused 9x more fat loss per calorie burned.
 (1)

-Now let’s travel to Australia, where researchers used eight three minute high intensity bursts followed by a recovery period which was simply as long as it needed to be for the individual’s pulse to return to 70% of their maximum heart rate (probably around two minutes in most people), giving a total workout time of about 40 minutes on average.
+In this study, they used eight 3 minute intervals at high intensity (that’s a crazy long time to be going hard!) followed by a recovery period which simply lasted as long as necessary for the participant’s pulse to return to 70% of their max heart rate (around 2 minutes for most people), giving a total workout time of about 40 minutes.

 - Those with goals of improving aerobic sporting performance would suit the Tabata protocol.